snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ![Screenshot that shows Users tab where you can configure access permissions and user mapping rules](media/servicenow-knowledge-users-tab.png "Configure settings related to Users")

-**Access Permissions**
+**Access permissions**

-The ServiceNow connector supports access permissions visible to "Everyone" or "Only people with access to content in data source".
+ServiceNow Knowledge Microsoft Graph connector supports access permissions visible to "Everyone" or "Only people with access to content in data source".
 Indexed data appears in results and is visible to all users in the organization or users who have access to them via user criteria permission respectively.
 Choose the one that is most appropriate for your organization.

 If a knowledge article isn't enabled with a user criterion, it appears in results of everyone in the organization.

 >[!IMPORTANT]
 > In ServiceNow, while assessing read permissions for a user, both article-level permissions and KB-level permissions are looked at.
-The Microsoft Graph connector for ServiceNow treats permissions differently:
+The ServiceNow Knowledge Microsoft Graph connector treats permissions differently:
 > 1. If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
 > 2. If the article contains '_Cannot Read_' user criteria, and if the corresponding Knowledge base also contains '_Cannot Read_' user criteria, then both the user criteria are stamped on the article.